-G4.
+G5.
 BUILDS RELATIONSHIPS AND COLLABORATES WITH FAMILIES, COMMUNITIES, COLLEAGUES, AND OTHER PROFESSIONALS TO PROMOTE LEARNER GROWTH AND DEVELOPMENT.
-DN makes little or no effort to effectively build relationships or collaborate with colleagues, administrators, and families.
+InTASC 1c, 10b, 10d, 10e DN makes little or no effort to effectively build relationships or collaborate with colleagues, administrators, and families.
 DE attempts to build relationships and collaborate with colleagues, administrators, and families.
-ME collaborates with colleagues, administrators, and families to support the specific learning needs of students; EE AND communicates effectively to build strong relationships AND seeks out collaborative relationships with community members and other professionals to promote learner growth and development.
+ME collaborates with colleagues, administrators, and families to support the specific learning needs of students; EE ANDcommunicates effectively to build strong relationships AND seeks out collaborative relationships with community members and other professionals to promote learner growth and development.

 - 1. Does the student teacher work cooperatively with other teachers, including those in music and the arts? - 2.
-Has the student teacher identified or participated in professional growth activities that extend beyond the school or school division, or that extend beyond the student teaching experience? - 3.
+Has the student teacher identified or participated in professional growth activities that extend beyond the - school or school division, or that extend beyond the student teaching experience? - 3.
 Can the student teacher articulate ways to collaborate with families and communities?

-G5.
-ACCESSES RESOURCES TO DEEPEN AN UNDERSTANDING OF CULTURAL, ETHNIC, GENDER AND LEARNING DIFFERENCES TO BUILD STRONGER RELATIONSHIPS AND CREATE MORE RELEVANT LEARNING EXPERIENCES.
-DN demonstrates ignorance towards cultural, ethnic, gender, and learning differences of students.
-DE occasionally demonstrates knowledge of cultural, ethnic, gender, and learning differences of students to build stronger relationships and create more relevant learning experiences.
-ME consistently demonstrates knowledge of cultural, ethnic, gender, and learning differences of students to build stronger relationships and create more relevant learning experiences; EE AND incorporates learners' experiences, cultures and community resources into instruction.
+G6.
+Culturally Responsive Practice: ACCESSES RESOURCES TO DEEPEN AN UNDERSTANDING OF CULTURAL, RACIAL, ETHNIC, GENDER AND LEARNING DIFFERENCES TO BUILD STRONGER RELATIONSHIPS AND CREATE MORE RELEVANT LEARNING EXPERIENCES.
+InTASC 2k, 9e, 9m DN demonstrates little or no attention to cultural, racial, ethnic, gender, and learning differences of students.
+DE occasionally uses curricular and instructional resources that represent and reflect the cultural, racial, ethnic, gender, and learning differences of students to build stronger relationships and create more relevant learning experiences.
+ME utilizes curriculum and resources that reflect the diversity of all learners AND consistently demonstrates knowledge of cultural, racial ethnic, gender, and learning differences of students to build stronger relationships and create more relevant learning experiences; EE AND incorporates all learners' experiences, backgrounds, cultures, traditions and community into classroom curriculum and instruction AND incorporates diverse groups that are not represented in the classroom or school community.

-- Can the student teacher identify appropriate resources that would provide support for situations requiring special attention? - 2.
+- 1. Can the student teacher identify appropriate resources that would provide support for situations - requiring special attention? - 2.
 Does the student teacher initiate conversations with the cooperating teacher and other professionals within the building regarding student differences and experiences?